camaeel/chain-ingress-and-gateway/README.md

 # Caveats

 ## Lima-vm

-If running with cloud-provider-kind due to https://github.com/lima-vm/lima/issues/4138 it may be needed to switch to SSH portForwarder:
+If running with cloud-provider-kind due to https://github.com/lima-vm/lima/issues/4138 it may be needed to switch to SSH portForwarder before starting lima:
 ```shell
 export LIMA_SSH_PORT_FORWARDER=true
 ```